Jubatian/rrpge-spec/specs/acc_arch.rst

   utilization of memory.

-- Using the AND and OR masks with an appropriate palette may be used to generate player-specific colored variants of objects without needing reindexing.
+- Using the AND and OR masks with an appropriate palette may be used to generate player-specific colored variants of objects without needing slower reindexing.

-- The Filler may be used for polygon filling, especially by substituting the destination and count of pixels per line from the source X and Y pointers.
+- The Filler may be used for polygon filling: the destination and count post-adds can be used to shape a half-triangle, the pattern rotation can produce appropriate dithered output.

-- The Scaled blitter may be utilized for simple texture blitting for three dimensional scenes.
+- The Scaled blitter may be utilized for sprite scaling, rotation, and simple texture blitting for three dimensional scenes.

 - Reindexing by destination with an appropriate color remapping table may be utilized for alpha blending without needing to split up the display into